Shopping For HARP Rates in Your City, Your State

-Shopping For HARP Rates can be as frustrating as shopping for any other mortgage rate.
+Shopping For HARP Rates in Your City, Your State can be as frustrating as shopping for any other mortgage rate.
 There are many economic indicators that impact HARP mortgage rates on a daily basis such as: Inflation, The Federal Reserve, Unemployment, Gross Domestic Product, and Geopolitics.

 The Home Affordable Refinance Program (HARP) was founded to provide homeowners with a way to overcome the falling value of their real estate.
 HARP's goal is to offer refinancing that enables responsible borrowers to reduce their monthly payments or provide them with access to a more stable financial product.